AdobeDocs/experience-manager-65.de-DE/help/assets/imaging-faq.md

 Wenn Sie eine neue benutzerdefinierte Domäne für die Verwendung von Smart Imaging konfigurieren müssen, müssen die URLs aktualisiert werden, um diese benutzerdefinierte Domäne widerzuspiegeln.

-Informationen zu den Voraussetzungen für Smart Imaging finden Sie unter [Bin ich berechtigt, Smart Imaging zu verwenden?](#am-i-eligible-to-use-smart-imaging).
+Informationen zu den Voraussetzungen für Smart Imaging finden Sie unter [Bin ich berechtigt, Smart Imaging zu verwenden?](#am-i-eligible-to-use-smart-imaging)

 <!-- No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->